GeoffreyBooth/meteor-new-coffeescript-package-with-backticks-parsed-by-ecmascript-demo/README.md

 ## Demo of new Meteor `coffeescript` package where code in backticks is parsed by `ecmascript` pacakge

-This repo is a working demo of the updated `coffeescript` core package submitted in (this pull request)[https://github.com/meteor/meteor/pull/6691].
+This repo is a working demo of the updated `coffeescript` core package submitted in [this pull request](https://github.com/meteor/meteor/pull/6691).
 Take a look at `client/main.coffee` and see the `import` statements in backticks.
 With the new `coffeescript` package, these imports work.

 ### Quickstart